buberdds/TwigDebugBundle/README.markdown

 sf2TwigDebug
 ==========

-sf2TwigDebug is an easy to use template debugger intended as well for programmer then integration.
+sf2TwigDebug is an easy to use template debugger intended as well for programmers then integrators.
-If you ever lost more than 5 seconds figuring our where was located the template of a specific portion of a webpage, or what controller did call the render for a template, this bundle is for you.
+If you ever lost more than 5 seconds figuring our where was located the template of a specific portion of a webpage, or what controller did call the render for a template; this bundle is for you.

 Note that this project is still in a development/beta state.